“I live my life like there’s no tomorrow.” – Van Halen, “Running with the Devil”

 Yes, I thought.
 Yes, it is.

 I don’t have much to leave behind to this world.
-I have my daughters, of course, but I have not scaled a mountain, or painted a masterpiece, or wrote the next great American novel.
+I have my daughters, of course, but I have not scaled a mountain, or painted a masterpiece, or written the next great American novel.
 But, perhaps, a piece of me is left behind in each patient or caregiver I talk with.
 Perhaps one day when I’m gone – which if I beat the dealer in these next few rounds of Blackjack will be far, far in the future – each of these pieces will be put together to make a mosaic.
 May I have been the walking embodiment of hope for these patients and their families.

 For some reason when I was a child, I was determined to be in a textbook one day.
 I was obsessed with the idea that I had to achieve something extraordinary in order to not be forgotten by history and the passages of time.
 “I’ll become an astronaut,” I thought.
 Then, it was, “I’ll become the next Molly Ivins.”